infracost/docs/docs/infracost_cloud/actual_costs.md

 Rafa
 ```

-### 4. Upgrade Infracost CLI

-Upgrade your Infracost CLI to v0.10.13+ (`infracost --version`).
-If you're using one of our CI/CD integrations, it'll probably already be using the latest patch version so you can just confirm the version.

-You don't need to make any other changes to your Infracost setup.
 We'll reply to your email as soon as the feature is live for your organization 🎉